 - JIT provisioning

-Use the Okta Active Directory (AD) agent to synchronize user data between Okta and your AD instance.
-You can set up Real-time Synchronization and Just-In-Time (JIT) Provisioning to make sure that the user profiles remain current without the need to wait for a scheduled import.
+Use the Okta Active Directory (AD) Agent or the Okta LDAP Agent to synchronize user data between Okta and your directory instance.
+You can set up real-time synchronization and Just-in-Time (JIT) provisioning to keep the user profiles current without needing to wait for a scheduled import.

-Integration with applications such as Salesforce or Workday is useful when you want to make the application the single source of truth for user data.
+Integration with external applications such as Salesforce or Workday is useful when you want to make that external application the single source of truth for user data.
 AD becomes a downstream provisioning target.
 This feature provides ongoing profile synchronization and ensures efficient on-boarding.

 User accounts are automatically created in Okta the first time a user authenticates with AD Delegated Authentication, Desktop SSO, or inbound SAML.

-Users are imported from a CSV file and managed in Okta.
-Any user profile changes are pushed to integrated, third-party applications.
+User information is imported from a CSV file and managed in Okta.
+Any user profile changes are pushed to external applications.

-User lifecycle changes such as a position change, app license expiration, or employment termination trigger certain provisioning functions that change the user's lifecycle state.
+As with any other Okta user profile, any lifecycle changes such as a position change, app license expiration, or employment termination trigger the automated provisioning functions that update the user's lifecycle state.